Bachelor of Music in Music Therapy

 Students pursuing the B.M. in music therapy degree should apply for admission to the professional sequence upon completion of the second semester of the sophomore year with 50 or more KU hours.
 Transfer students with more than 45 hours of transfer credit must complete this application the first semester of classes at KU.
 Students may not enroll in courses in the professional sequence before formal approval by the director of music therapy.
 Music therapy majors who have been admitted to the professional sequence are in plan MTPPS-BM in the School of Music.

 Students must be admitted to the music therapy professional sequence to enroll in upper-division music therapy courses.
-See the Music Therapy Undergraduate Program Handbook online for details.
+See the Music Therapy Undergraduate Program Handbook for details.